Grilled Citrus Chicken with Spicy Basil Chimichurri is the perfect flavorful late summer way to change up your grilling

 - And that’s it!

 This Spicy Basil Chimichurri recipe makes more than you’ll need to accompany the Citrus Grilled Chicken.
 Simply freeze the rest in small containers for a taste of summer all winter long!
-Because of the parsley, it won’t turn a funky brown color like all-basil pesto does.
+Because of the parsley, it won’t turn a funky brown color as all-basil pesto does.

 Citrus Grilled Chicken with Spicy Basil Chimichurri for a late summer Latin American celebration!